Norbert Schoerner: Career

 Schoerner's book The Order of Things was published by Phaidon in 2002.
 He has collaborated with Jake and Dinos Chapman, and contributed to books such as The Impossible Image: Fashion Photography in the Digital Age (Phaidon, 2000), Apocalypse (Royal Academy, London, 2000), Hell (Jake and Dinos Chapman, Saatchi Gallery, 2003), and Beauty in Vogue (Condé Nast, 2007).
 In 2010 he created a photographic essay for the Artangel commissioned Victoria and Albert Museum project The Concise Dictionary of Dress (Violette Editions).

 In 2011, Dazed & Confused Magazine's 20th anniversary exhibition highlighted Schoerner's iconic 2001 editorial collaboration with Alexander McQueen in the form of an installation consisting of floor to ceiling vinyl reprints.
 The series is also featured in the accompanying book Dazed & Confused: Making It Up As We Go Along (Rizzoli, 2011).
 A new monograph titled Third Life was published by Violette Editions in 2012.
 Claire de Rouen Books recently published a collaborative book between Schoerner and Steve Nakamura on the subject of food titled Nearly Eternal.

 In 2020, Schoerner worked on the album cover art of Chromatica, the sixth studio album by Lady Gaga.

 In 2021, Schoerner was featured in Wallpaper magazine for his AI art works that were redefining image-making.
 The set of AI generated images were then displayed in the historical Fitzrovia Chapel in London, UK.
 Schoerner's long term photographic project The Nature of Nature: Fukushima Project was exhibited at the Museum Angewandte Kunst in Frankfurt, Germany in the summer of 2022.

+Schoerner co-curated the 2025 exhibition The Face Magazine: Cultural Shift at the National Portrait Gallery in London.